 If you want to build a scalable product, you should go with the technologies that support scalability approaches from scratch.
 It includes choosing popular libraries, apt search algorithms, asynchronous codes that push non-critical tasks to the background, and so on.

 To create an effective scaling strategy, you need to consider a lot of factors to collect a full picture.
-Answering specific questions will help you see the proper perspective on your scaling journey.
+Answering specific questions will help you understand the scalable software meaning for your project.

 - What is the expected volume of users to access the system simultaneously for online and batch transactions now, in one year, and in three years?